wilsonmar/oss-perf/jenkins.md

-This page takes a hands-on approach to learn usage of Jenkins as setup in <a href="jenkins-setup.md">jenkins-setup</a>.
+This chapter takes a hands-on approach to learn usage of Jenkins as setup in <a href="jenkins-setup.md">jenkins-setup</a>.

-Rather than inundating you with all items on each screen, this tutorial takes you to several screens invovled with each of several themes, such as Parameters, Git connection, Coverage, etc.
+We begin with a look at an existing build job and its run history details as we learn navigation tricks.

 <a id="Tabs">
 ## View Tabs</a>
-To group jobs into separate page views, click on the [+] at the top.
+0. To group jobs into separate page views, click on the [+] at the top.

  <img width="321" alt="jenkins job context menu 2" src="https://cloud.githubusercontent.com/assets/300046/12532955/c63b2316-c1d5-11e5-9fb0-fe28d241a998.png">